fomo404/flexbonds/README.md

 ### Bonding Assets

-1. **Select an NFT**: Choose any NFT—yours or someone else's.
+1. **Select an NFT**: Choose any NFT — yours or someone else's.
 2. **Set a Passkey**: Create a secure passkey.
 This passkey is never stored on-chain or off-chain.
 3. **Bond Assets**: Bond SOL or tokens to the NFT.
-The assets are stored securely in a vault associated with the NFT.
+Yout assets are now stored securely in a vault associated with the NFT.

 ### Passkey Mechanism